Back and Neck Pain

 See your healthcare provider if you have:

-- Loss of bladder or bowel control, with weakness in both legs.
-These symptoms require immediate attention
+- Loss of bladder or bowel control, with weakness in either leg.
+These symptoms attention right away.

 - Severe back or neck pain that does not decrease with medicine and rest